Create an extension with basic operators

 return DataFrame([isinstance(input1, int)])

-• Similarly, add a new function to check_float to check if the parameter is float.
+to check if the parameter is float. - Add

 def check_float(input1: float) -> DataFrame:

-"""This Operator checks if the the given value is an float
+"""This Operator checks if the given value is a float

 Args: